Freight shipping between Thailand and Hong Kong: Rates -Transit time – Duties & taxes

 If for some reason this isn’t an option, you can follow these simple steps to find your HS code:

-- In the HS lookup tool, put the name of your product into the search bar.
+– Utilize a tool such as the Harmonized Tariff Schedule. – In the HS lookup tool, put the name of your product into the search bar. – Check the ‘Heading/Subheading’ column where your product’s HS code will be listed.

 One critical point to remember: accuracy is essential when selecting your HS code.
 An incorrect code can result in shipping delays and even potential fines.
 So always ensure the code you’re using accurately represents your product to avoid such issues.